pmknyc/science_daily/planning_notes.md

 # UX plan:

 ## Startup -
-   Welcome message
+   1. Welcome message
-   Brief description of app
+   2. Brief description of app
-   Presents user a list of all Top Science headlines (titles)
+   3. Presents user a list of all Top Science headlines (titles)
-     Bonus: ?? also shows user Date headlines updated (must Add to scrape)
+     Bonus: ?? show user Date+Time headline list last updated (Add to scrape)
      Bonus:  ?? user option to order headline list in alpha by title or date order newest 1st

 ## Startup User Options

    Get user INPUT for these Choices:

-   1. See numbered list of headlines
+   1. See headlines in alpha or date order?
-         Later??: instead of numbered list,
+        Date: code pulls date from URL of article details (in 1st scrape)
-                   user enters 1st 3 to 5 chars in title (fun to code this)
+   2. Update - in case headlines have updated --
-   2. Start again - in case headlines have updated
+        code challenge: the new Scrape checks for new article URLs as compared with array collected when user first ran the app
    3. Exit app

 ## If User Chooses LIST

-   Call Scraper.new to run 1st level scrape
+   Call Scraper.new to run 1st level scrape.

-## If User chooses AGAIN
+## If User chooses UPDATE

    Call CLI.new using diff method in sd_run file this method does not show startup Welcome msg it shows msg about "Updating headlines list"

 ## If user chooses EXIT

    Prompt "are you sure you want to exit?"
    If Y, then exit.
 If N, then return to prior screem before user typed exit